Take a close look at the picture above. Do you notice anything strange?

 Hip abduction machines can be used to strengthen these muscles and improve outcomes.

 This is the very meaning of improving function.

 These machines are very safe when set up correctly.

 Whilst I’m not aware of anybody being seriously hurt using these machines, there’s always a danger when any piece of equipment is not set up correctly.

 The most common error is to allow the machine to take you into more abduction than you are capable of producing by yourself.
 This is usually done by coming up off the seat and pushing your legs apart as far as they will go when setting up.

 Simple solution?
 Don’t do that.

-Adduction / abduction machines are a useful tool to strengthen muscles that control motion around the hips.
-Muscles which are weak in many people and can leave runners in particular susceptible to injury.
+Adduction / abduction machines are useful tools to strengthen the muscles that control motion around your hips.
+Muscles which are weak in some people and can leave runners in particular susceptible to injury.

 A machine is neither bad nor good, there’s just a right and a wrong way to use it.